Are You Accidentally Committing Tax Fraud? What to Know This Tax Season.

 What to keep in mind while filing taxes

-If your taxes are complicated or you have self-employment income, working with a tax professional before tax season begins is the best way to protect yourself.
+If your taxes are complicated or you have self-employment income, working with a tax professional is the best way to protect yourself.
 Ensure you are keeping accurate records, so when tax season comes around, there is no reason to doubt your accuracy.
 If you are selected for an audit, you and your tax professional will have everything you need to navigate the process with honesty.

 When to seek assistance